cvat-ai/cvat/site/content/en/docs/contributing/running-tests.md

 pytest ./tests/python --rebuild
 ```

-If you want to get a code coverage report use special option for it:
+If you want to get a code coverage report, use special option for it:
 ```
 COVERAGE_ENABLED=yes pytest ./tests/python --rebuild --cov --cov-report xml
 ```